Junto (club): History

-Franklin organized a group of friends to provide a structured form of mutual improvement.
-The group, initially composed of twelve members, called itself the Junto (from the Spanish word junta, or assembly).
+Benjamin Franklin organized a group of friends to provide a structured form of mutual improvement.
+The group, initially composed of 12 members, called itself the Junto, derived from the Spanish word junta, or assembly.
 The members of the Junto were drawn from diverse occupations and backgrounds, but they all shared a spirit of inquiry and a desire to improve themselves, their community, and to help others.
 Among the original members were printers, surveyors, a cabinetmaker, a clerk, and a bartender.
 Although most of the members were older than Franklin, he was clearly their leader.

 At just 21, he oversaw five men, including Hugh Meredith, Stephen Potts, and George Webb, who were soon to form the core of the Junto.
 Franklin was an outgoing, social individual and had become acquainted with these businessmen.
 This gathering included prominent merchants who met informally to drink and discuss the business of the day.
 Franklin's congenial ways attracted many unique and learned individuals, and from these, he selected the members for the Junto.

 All members lived in Philadelphia and came from diverse areas of interest and business.
 Along with Meredith, Potts, and Webb, they included Joseph Breintnall, merchant and scrivener, who also loved poetry and natural history.
 Thomas Godfrey was a glazier, mathematician, and inventor; and Nicholas Scull II and William Parsons were both surveyors.
 Scull was also a bibliophile and Parsons a cobbler and astrologer.
 William Maugridge was a cabinetmaker, William Coleman a merchant's clerk, and Robert Grace a gentleman.
 Grace's wealth meant he did not have to work, but apparently he brought an intellectual element to the group and a fine library.
-The twelfth member of the Junto remained a mystery until 2007, when Professor George Boudreau of Penn State discovered a long-forgotten account of the club's refreshments and verified that shoemaker John Jones Jr. was an original member.
+The twelfth member of the Junto remained a mystery until 2007, when Professor George Boudreau of Pennsylvania State University discovered a long-forgotten account of the club's refreshments and verified that shoemaker John Jones Jr. was an original member.
 Jones was a Philadelphia Quaker, a neighbor of Franklin's, and later a founding member of the Library Company of Philadelphia.
 The club met Friday nights, first in a tavern and later in a house, to discuss moral, political, and scientific topics of the day.

 Franklin describes the formation and purpose of the Junto in his autobiography: